 \section{Training}

-For the sake of concision and because we focus on reviewing causal DVAEs, we only describe in this section the VLB for the causal RVAE model, but the methodology to derive the VLB in the non-causal case is very similar.
+For conciseness, and because we focus on reviewing causal DVAEs, we only describe in this section the VLB for the causal RVAE model.
+The methodology to derive the VLB in the noncausal case is similar.

-Comparing the compact form of causal RVAE in \eqref{eq:RVAE-joint-alternate} with the general compact form of a DVAE in \eqref{time_slide_ordered_model} (simplified without $\myu[1:T]$), we see that the causal RVAE model makes the following conditional independence assumptions:
+A comparison of the compact form of causal RVAE in \eqref{eq:RVAE-joint-alternate} with the general compact form of a DVAE in \eqref{time_slide_ordered_model} (simplified without $\myu[1:T]$) shows that the causal RVAE model makes the following conditional independence assumptions:

-Using these two simplifications along with the inference model \eqref{eq:causal-RVAE-inference-model} (which we recall is consistent with the true posterior), the VLB can be simplified as follows:
+Using these two simplifications, along with the inference model \eqref{eq:causal-RVAE-inference-model} (which we recall is consistent with the exact posterior distribution), the VLB can be simplified as follows:

-As for previous models, the KL divergence can be computed analytically while the two intractable expectations are approximated by Monte Carlo estimates using samples drawn from the joint distributions $q_{\phi}(\myz[1:t] | \myx[1:T])$ and $q_{\phi}(\myz[1:t-1] | \myx[1:T])$ in a recursive manner.
+As for the previous models, the KL divergence can be computed analytically, while the two intractable expectations are approximated by Monte Carlo estimates using samples drawn from $q_{\phi}(\myz[1:t] | \myx[1:T])$ and $q_{\phi}(\myz[1:t-1] | \myx[1:T])$ in a recursive manner.